peterbozso/peterbozso.github.io/_posts/2019-03-18-key-vault-asp-net.markdown

 ### Debugging locally

-You might have noticed that at the moment the only credential your application knows about the Key Vault instance it should connect to is it's name or it's URI.
-(In the above example I kept the name, but it's up to you which one you choose.)
+You might have noticed that at the moment the only credential your application knows about the Key Vault instance it should connect to is its name or its URI.
+(In the above example I kept the name, but its up to you which one you choose.)
 No ID-s, no secrets, nothing.
-Then how will the app authenticate to Key Vault to access it's secrets?
+Then how will the app authenticate to Key Vault to access its secrets?
 If you deploy your application to an Azure Web App, the question has already been answered earlier in this tutorial: using your app's managed identity.

 But to be able debug your application locally with Visual Studio, you'll need to setup one more thing.
 The thing you need is [this extension][vs-auth-extension] for older version of Visual Studio - the newer releases contain this feature by default.
-Nevertheless, you need to follow the steps outlined in it's description to authenticate with your Azure account in VS. After that you need to add that very same account to Key Vault, exactly the same way as you did with the service principal earlier.
+Nevertheless, you need to follow the steps outlined in its description to authenticate with your Azure account in VS. After that you need to add that very same account to Key Vault, exactly the same way as you did with the service principal earlier.
 (If you used the same account for provisioning the Key Vault, it will be already there.)
 After this, whenever you debug your application locally, it will authenticate against Key Vault using your own Azure account and your app will be able to access the secrets just like when it is running on App Service.
 You can read about how this all works under the hood [here][github-ms-sample].

 ### Advanced configuration

 So far everything is in Key Vault and you can even debug your app locally.
 But there's one ugly piece left: the Key Vault's name itself is still hardcoded in the `Web.config` file.
 If you only plan to deploy your app to one particular environment, it might not be a problem, but in the world of Agile, DevOps and CI/CD, I highly doubt that you would like to keep it that way.
-Of course you can use some XML transformation as part of your CI/CD pipeline, so you replace the name of the Key Vault before each deployment, but I have an even more elegant solution for this.
+Of course you can use some XML transformation as part of your CI/CD pipeline to replace the name of the Key Vault before each deployment, but I have an even more elegant solution for this.

 First, update the `Microsoft.Configuration.ConfigurationBuilders.Azure` NuGet package to 2.0.0-beta.
 Even though this is (as it's name indicates) a beta version at the time of writing, I already used it extensively and haven't experienced any issues.
 You also need to install the same version of the `Microsoft.Configuration.ConfigurationBuilders.Environment` NuGet package.
 Installing these will reset your previous changes to the `configBuilders` section of your `Web.config`, so go ahead and configure it again, but this time like this: